COVID-19 Vaccine Information

 Our Visitor Navigators (screeners) will be asking each visitor whether they meet an above exception.
 If the visitor does not, they will be asked to leave.
 Every patient and visitor (meeting one of the above exceptions) will be screened for COVID-19 symptoms at entry and asked to wear a mask.
 Thank you for joining us in our commitment to absolute safety.

-CDC and FDA Pause Johnson & Johnson Vaccine
+CDC and FDA Lift Pause on Johnson & Johnson Vaccine

-To read the full joint CDC and FDA Statement, please click here.
-If you have any concerns, we recommend you discuss them with your primary care physician.
+To read the full statement, please click here.
+If you have any concerns, we recommend you discuss them with your primary care provider.

 Sign Up for Overlake Updates